 Seniors, a cohort with a high incidence of multiple chronic diseases, are driving positive ROI in the industry.
 One report surveyed 25 heath organizations that were running RPM systems.
 The survey found that 38 percent of the organizations reduced readmissions with 17 percent citing cost reductions.

 The next trend on the horizon in remote patient monitoring is miniaturization.
 Manufacturers are making their RPM solutions less invasive, smaller, and partnering with newcomers to expand market share.
-One example of this type of partnering is between Dexcom and Alphabet’s life sciences unit, Verily.
+One example of this type of partnering is between Dexcom and the Alphabet’s life sciences unit, Verily.
 This partnership was for a new, implantable diabetes sensor that can transmit health data to smartphones and RPM devices via Bluetooth.

 For any and all of your RPM needs, Sage Services would love to provide you with quality devices and replacement parts, such as 989803152051, LDW-05BU-29AS-0000, and LW-3090S29/5AT.